-Retirement rates for Tier 5 members are as follows:

-12. Family Composition Assumptions For members not currently in receipt, 100% of members are assumed married to spouses of the opposite sex.
+12. Family Composition Assumptions

+For members not currently in receipt, 100% of members are assumed married to spouses of the opposite sex.
 Males are assumed to be three years older than females.

 For purposes of the optional form of payment death benefit for members currently in receipt, beneficiary status is based on the beneficiary allowance reported.
 If no beneficiary date of birth is provided, the beneficiary is assumed to be the member's spouse of the opposite sex with males assumed to be three years older than females.

 No additional dependent children or parents are assumed.

+13. Form of Payment

+Current actives are assumed to elect the Maximum Option.

+14. Data

-13. Form of Payment Current actives are assumed to elect the Maximum Option.
-14. Data Information provided by the prior actuary was relied upon for the purposes of setting the status of and valuing non-contributing records.
+Information provided by the prior actuary was relied upon for the purposes of setting the status of and valuing non-contributing records.
 For non-contributing terminated members, a deferred retirement benefit is estimated, when applicable, based on the last known salary.
 For non-contributing members with incomplete information, the benefit is based on the Annuity Savings Fund.

+Deferred beneficiaries were reported separately from other non-contributing members for the first time in 2021.
+The benefit is based on the Annuity Savings Fund.

 For current beneficiaries with incomplete information, reasonable assumptions were made based on information available in prior years.

-Inactive participants receiving benefits according to the 2019 data but omitted from the 2020 data are assumed to have died without a beneficiary.
+Inactive participants receiving benefits according to the 2020 data but omitted from the 2021 data are assumed to have died without a beneficiary.

 Tier 4 and 5 members on long-term disability appeared on the active data for the first time in 2019.
 The number of members on long-term disability is immaterial for valuation purposes.
 Therefore, we valued these members as regular contributing and non-contributing members while we gain clarity on what happens with these members.

-15. Rationale for Assumptions The demographic and economic assumptions used in this report, except for the investment return assumption, reflect the results of the July 1, 2015 - June 30, 2018 Experience Study, which was approved by the Board of Trustees on February 6, 2020.
+15. Rationale for Assumptions

+The demographic and economic assumptions used in this report, except for the investment return assumption, reflect the results of the July 1, 2015 - June 30, 2018 Experience Study, which was approved by the Board of Trustees on February 6, 2020.
 The investment return assumption was recommended by the State Treasurer.

-16. Changes in Assumptions since Last Valuation None.
+16. Changes in

+Assumptions since

+Last Valuation

+The assumed investment rate of return was decreased from 7.30% to 7.00% per annum, compounded annually.

+The interest crediting rate on accumulated deductions was decreased from 7.30% to 7.00% per annum, compounded annually.